sketchub-official/server_data/error_codes/README.md

-ERR_ACCOUNT_NOT_VERIFIED | The account user trying to access hasn't verified the email yet ERR_COMMENT_COOLDOWN | The user did too much comments, ask them to wait for few minutes ERR_COMMENTS_DISABLED | That specific project have disabled comments ERR_DECRYPTION_FAILED | Recent encryption to emails and password is not done ERR_EMAIL_COOLDOWN | There is 5 minutes of email cooldown, but if you follow "message" it will give you accurate time left for sending next email.
+ERR_ACCOUNT_NOT_VERIFIED | The account user trying to access hasn't verified the email yet ERR_COMMENT_COOLDOWN | The user did too much comments, ask them to wait for few minutes ERR_COMMENTS_DISABLED | That specific project have disabled comments ERR_CONTAINS_BADWORD | One of the input contains bad word ERR_DECRYPTION_FAILED | Recent encryption to emails and password is not done ERR_EMAIL_COOLDOWN | There is 5 minutes of email cooldown, but if you follow "message" it will give you accurate time left for sending next email.
 Still then ask user to check spam
 ERR_EMAIL_PROVIDER_BANNED | The email provider is either not trusted or is remote mail box provider